juxt/astro-website/src/pages/blog/securing-your-clojurescript-app.md

 instant feedback, are always up to date and gracefully degrade when offline (just to name a few).

-Just like a mobile app is concerned about visualisation, user interaction, caching and syncing so will be the next generation of JS apps. \"Web\" is just another platform to target along with iOS and Android, with its own apis, quirks and strengths, but with no special
+Just like a mobile app is concerned about visualization, user interaction, caching and syncing so will be the next generation of JS apps. \"Web\" is just another platform to target along with iOS and Android, with its own apis, quirks and strengths, but with no special